-Disclaimer, this article includes suggestions for preventative measures for basement waterproofing if you are not currently experience any water damage or issues in your basement.
-If you currently have, cracks, leaks, flooding or any other damage, we advise you contact us immediately.
+Disclaimer: This article includes suggestions for preventative measures for basement waterproofing if you are not currently experiencing any water damage or issues in your basement.
+If you currently have cracks, leaks, flooding or any other damage, we advise you contact us immediately.

 Step 1.
 Time for cleanup!